 The activities were perfectly fitting for the placement.
 Cocktail-making at the start of the first week was the perfect way to enable us to get to know one another and the evening meal on the penultimate day was the ideal end to such an enjoyable fortnight.

 To have the opportunity to work for Europe’s leading law firm is an amazing prospect for any graduate.
-The tailored international LPC and the guaranteed second seat secondment are just a few examples of how CMS Cameron McKenna provides opportunities for a graduate to develop into an excellent lawyer.
+With support with your GDL/LPC, a mentor and buddy and secondments for all trainees, CMS provides opportunities for a graduate to develop into an excellent lawyer.